holmes1412/workflow-major/docs/en/about-upstream-1.md

 1. According to the weight distribution, randomly select a target, the greater the weight is, the greater the probability is
 2. If try_another is configured as true, one of all surviving targets will be selected randomly as per weights.
-3. Select in the master only, the master and slave of the group where the selected target is located and the slave without group are regarded as valid optional objects
+3. Select in the main servers only, the main and backup of the group where the selected target is located and the slave without group are regarded as valid optional objects

 ### Example 3 Access among multiple targets based on the framework's default consistent hash